 Dawns i Bawb’s vision -

-I started dancing at the age of 11 with my local Youth Dance Group and in 2000, gained a BA (Hons) Contemporary Dance from De Montfort University, Leicester.
+I started dancing at 11 years of age with a local youth dance group and in 2000 I graduated with a BA (Hons) in Contemporary Dance from De Montfort University, Leicester.

 catherine@dawnsibawb.org